top of page

 Other information

-• Please check visitleevalley.org.uk before heading off in case of any last minute changes due to the weather
+• Please check visitleevalley.org.uk and the event listing before heading off in case of any last minute changes due to the weather

 • The walk from Fishers Green car park to the hide is approximately 200m on flat ground